metabase/metabase/docs/enterprise-guide/sql-snippets.md

 This article covers **SQL snippet folders**, which are an Enterprise feature for organizing and permissioning snippets.
 You can learn more about [how SQL snippets work in our User Guide](../users-guide/sql-snippets.md).

 Folder permissions should not be considered a security feature, but instead a feature that helps organize and standardize snippets.
+Although folders are distinct and separate from Collections, they both serve an organizational function: Collections gather and permission dashboards and questions; folders gather and permission snippets.
 For more info, see the [discussion on permissions below](#permissions).

 ## Folders